 Coordinate the recruitment of volunteer personnel and agencies to augment the personnel and facilities of the City for emergency management purposes.

 Assume such authority and conduct such activity as additionally directed by the Mayor in order to execute the Emergency Management Plan.

-The Emergency Management Deputy Director shall be an employee of the City who is appointed by the Mayor and shall serve without additional remuneration, assisting the Mayor and the Emergency Management Director in the overall administration of emergency management activities.
+The Emergency Management Deputy Director shall be an employee or resident of the City who is appointed by the Mayor and shall serve without additional remuneration, assisting the Mayor and the Emergency Management Director in the overall administration of emergency management activities.